tarantool/tarantool/doc/sphinx/book/box/box_space.rst

     ``_space`` is a system tuple set.
 Its tuples contain these fields:
     ``id, uid, space-name, engine, field_count, temporary``.

+    EXAMPLE.
 The following function will display all simple fields in all tuples of ``_space``.

     .. code-block:: lua